All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Core work: planks, farmer carries, cable rotations

 Aim for 3 to 4 sets of 8 to 12 reps at a weight that challenges you for the last 2 to 3 reps.
-Progressive overload (gradually increasing weight or reps) is essential for maintaining and building muscle during a caloric deficit.
+Progressive overload (gradually increasing weight or reps) is important for maintaining and building muscle during a caloric deficit.

 Cardiovascular Exercise